-The Lead School's Counseling Program actively advocates for students of all backgrounds.
+The Lead School's Therapeutic Program actively advocates for students of all backgrounds.
 We support students by building personal relationships, while preparing them for the challenges they will face, both inside and outside the classroom, and throughout their lives.

 Students engage in 90 minutes per week of therapeutic group activities appropriate to their age and level of maturity.
 Every morning, students complete a morning check-in sheet, which evaluates their specific needs such as sleep and eating patterns, emotional well being, and school and home life.